Medical Care Providers

-We utilize Texas certified EMS personnel to staff our Mobile Intensive Care Units as they provide 911 emergency service to those in need.
+CCEMS utilizes Texas certified EMS personnel to staff its Mobile Intensive Care Units as they provide 911 emergency service to those in need.
 Anyone who possesses a current Texas Department of Health EMS Certification (any level) may apply for volunteer membership.
-Once you become a member we ask that you contribute by riding at least two 11-12 hour shifts per month.
+Once you become a member, we ask that you contribute by riding at least two 11-12 hour shifts per month.

 How to Become a CCEMS Medical Volunteer